Stirling-Tools/Stirling-Tools.github.io/docs/Modes-and-Licensing.md

 This is why local-only operations stay free even on a paid Stirling Cloud account.

-### Differences from using the web app

-- Auth tokens live in the OS-native secret store (Windows Credential Manager, macOS Keychain, Linux Secret Service / GNOME Keyring / KWallet), not browser storage.
-- Sessions last around 30 days on the desktop app, vs 24 hours in a browser, so you sign in less often.
-- Self-signed certificates are accepted automatically by the desktop app (the browser would prompt).

 ---

 ## Desktop + Self-hosted server